Arkansas World War II pilot's remains found in Austria

 Mitchell remembers his brother as "a quiet guy" who knew how to fly even before he fought in World War II.
 He said his brother became a flight instructor at Starnes Flying Service in Conway after he earned an engineering degree at John Brown University.

-He put this skill to use in the Army Air Forces, where he was commissioned a second lieutenant.
+He put this skill to use in the Army Air Forces and was commissioned as a second lieutenant.

-"He had rather been flying than pounding the ground in the Army, because he had made that comment several times," Mitchell recalled.
+"He had rather been flying than pounding the ground in the Army because he had made that comment several times," Bob Mitchell recalled.

-He was stationed in northern Africa in 1944 before moving to Italy, he said.
+He was stationed in northern Africa in 1944 before moving to Italy, Bob Mitchell said.
 Henry Mitchell flew a sweep mission over Austria from Italy.
 He was shot down July 8, his brother said.

 "They were hit by anti-aircraft fire, and the Germans set up some planes to conflict with them," he said.

-Henry Mitchell's family was told he was missing in action three days after he was shot down.
-Mitchell said he wasn't as affected as his parents since he was only 13.
+Henry Mitchell's family was told that he was missing in action three days after he was shot down.
+Bob Mitchell said he wasn't as affected by the news of his brother as his parents were because he was only 13.

 Staff members of the offices of Womack and U.S. Sen. John Boozman, R-Ark., connected with Markus Reisner, who leads a World War II aircraft search group in Austria.
 Reisner's group found the downed airplane in 2017, Womack's release states.

-The former owner of the property didn't let them excavate, but the owner's son eventually gave them permission, Womack said.
+The former owner of the property wouldn't let them excavate, but the owner's son eventually gave them permission, Womack said.

 Henry Mitchell's remains were found in a nearby shallow grave, his brother said.
-He noted his brother's bones and wrist watch were in decent condition when they were found.
+He noted that his brother's bones and wristwatch were in decent condition when they were found.

 Bob Mitchell doesn't know who buried his brother.